nbzowski/workflow-taxinow/README.md

 ## In the template-files-and-resources Folder

-The skeleton files for creating classes that connect to Camunda, as well as necessary files to import the dependencies.
+Example code for work with various BPMN elements and skeleton files for creating classes that connect to Camunda, as well as necessary files to import the dependencies.

 # How to Build the System